ChandrashekharRobbi/Neural-Network-with-Tensorflow/Classification Neural Networks/Introduction to Classification Neural Network/ReadMe.md

 In this notebook i have used built in data set of `make_circles` which would be easy for understanding classification convolutional Neural Network

-In this my aim is to draw a line between two dots
+Finally my aim is to draw a line between two dots

 I said two dots right?
 Then it is **Binary Classification** :)

 I have followed certain steps which include: